 However, I’m happy to share that since I was a little kid, I spent a lot of time playing video games at home.
 Technically speaking, I had my first lesson on a computer at grade school and did well in class.
 From there I realized technology is a way of life, unfortunately, I didn’t pursue a technology course in college because I was more interested in science and law.

 Okay, that’s another story.

-The reason why I want to build a PC briefcase because I am used to Windows and 21” monitor at my home office.
+The reason why I want to build a PC briefcase because I am used to Windows and a 21” monitor at my home office.
 I have a fiber (1 Gbps) and all the gadgets that I need to do my work.
-It was the sweetest days of my life in Singapore until I took my startup career to the next level and I need to be flexible when I travel for work hence, I have no choice but to buy a laptop.
+It was the sweetest day of my life in Singapore until I took my startup career to the next level and I need to be flexible when I travel for work hence, I have no choice but to buy a laptop.